 I believe taking time to rest and modify my practice each ovulation cycle is what helped me then go through to menopause, and have no noticeable menopause symptoms.

-When not menstruating, I practised a wide variety of asana, including inversions.
+When not menstruating, I practised a wide variety of yoga postures, including inversions.
 Inversions help stabilise hormonal activity and are very important for supporting the immune system, and helping one get a good night’s sleep.

-Just before my period, I would switch to a practice that I knew would help reduce PMT symptoms.
+Just before my period, I would switch to a practice that I knew would help reduce PMT or PMS symptoms.
 When my period arrived, I stopped inversions, and stopped jumping out into standing poses.

 Instead, I did standing poses with props so I expended less effort.
 I could then maintain space in the pelvis, and this helped keep blood circulating in my pelvis.
 It also helped keep abdominal cramping and back pain at bay.
 I also practised supine poses which helped reduce heat in my body, and allowed me to extend my chest, and bring fresh blood in and around the pelvic area.

-In addition, in order to stop me feeling flat, I would always do chest extending poses and supported backbends.
+In addition, in order to stop me feeling flat or in a low mood, I would always do chest extending poses and supported backbends.